ForetagInc/tanstack-db-surrealdb/README.md

 <details>
 	<summary><strong>When do I need CRDTs?</strong></summary>
 	<p>In most cases Tanstack DB is sufficient to handle CRUD operations.
-However, if you need to implement a distributed system that are offline first, CRDTs are the way to go.
-Think: Google Docs, Figma Pages, Notion Blocks etc.</p>
+However, if you need to implement a distributed system that is offline first, CRDTs are the way to go.
+Think: Google Docs, Figma Pages, Notion Blocks etc. We recommend you check out <a href='https://www.loro.dev/' target='_blank'>Loro</a> for a deeper understanding.</p>
 </details>

 <details>